 Search all our hotels - see photos, prices, maps and reviews

-Who you gonna call?Don't call the Ghostbusters but instead telephone Alpine Answers, immediately!
+Who you gonna call?Don't call the Ghostbusters.
+Instead telephone Alpine Answers, immediately.
 We have 25+ years of experience in helping party leaders find the best chalets and hotels for their groups.

 Financial security for your ski groupCollectively your group will be spending a fair amount of money on your booking so check that your group’s holiday funds are safe.
 It’s reassuring to know that we are ABTA bonded which means your money is protected whilst in our account.
 The chalets we sell are also financially protected which means that once your money has been passed on to your chalet holiday company it is also protected.

 Set up good commsSet up a WhatsApp group so that you can easily communicate with your group.
 Some party leaders will go as far as creating a dedicated website for their group’s ski holiday.
 Whereas building your own website may not be necessary good communication with your group is vital.